rust-unofficial/patterns/src/idioms/pass-var-to-closure.md

 ## Description

 By default, closures capture their environment by borrowing.
-Or you can use `move`-closure to move whole environment.
-However, often you want to move just some variables to closure, give it copy of some data, pass it by reference, or perform some other transformation.
+Or you can use a `move`-closure to move the whole environment.
+However, often you want to move just some variables to the closure, give it a copy of some data, pass by reference, or perform some other transformation.

-Use variable rebinding in separate scope for that.
+Use variable rebinding in a separate scope for that.

 ## Example